 When interruption of the installation process occurs because of unknown obstructions or a very dense layer above the planned tip elevation, the Contractor shall document the interruption on the DSM Daily Production Control Report and Installation Log and notify the Engineer in writing by the end of that day of such encounter and shall provide all pertinent information relating to DSM column identification, plan location coordinates, depth, and expected extent of the obstruction.
 The Contractor shall be prepared to penetrate very dense layers by first removing mixing tools from the excavation and then using auger drilling equipment or other approved methods to allow the installation of the DSM column.
 When unknown obstructions are encountered, the Contractor shall submit a proposal to the Engineer for review that delineates the Contractor's proposed means and methods to overcome the unknown obstruction, including equipment and labor time estimated for this operation.
-Such construction of the Engineer.
+Such construction to remove an unanticipated obstruction shall only be performed with the written authorization of the Engineer.
 When the obstruction cannot be penetrated or removed, the DSM column shall be completed to the maximum depth penetrated.
 The need for an alternate design or remedial construction shall then be determined by the Engineer.